White Nights Festival

-The White Nights Festival is an annual summer festival in Saint Petersburg celebrating its near-midnight sun phenomena due to its location near the Arctic Circle; each year between around April 22 and August 21, the skies only reach twilight and never reach complete darkness.
-Organized by the Saint Petersburg City Administration, the festival begins on June 11 with the "Stars of the White Nights" at Mariinsky Theatre and ends on July 1.
-However, some performances connected to the festival take place before and after the official dates.
+The White Nights Festival is an annual summer festival in St. Petersburg dedicated to the phenomenon of midnight twilight due to its location near the Arctic Circle: Every year, from about April 22 to August 21, the night sky only reaches twilight and never reaches complete darkness.
+Highlights of the festival include, Classical ballet, opera, music at the White Nights Festival, the secret sails and fireworks tradition, carnivals and star performances by international artists.
+The festival includes concerts by musicians and performers of various genres.
+International artists perform as headliners at the festival.

-Numerous night-time cultural festivals, also called White Nights, have been inspired by this.

-No festival has been held since 2020.
+In 2020, the festival was canceled due to the coronavirus pandemic.
+The festival was held online.

 Highlights of the White Nights Festival

 Classical ballet, opera, music at the White Nights Festival

 The "Stars of the White Nights" (Music festival "Stars of the White Nights") is a series of classical ballet, opera, and orchestral performances at the Mariinsky Theatre and the Mariinsky Concert Hall, as the essential part of the White Nights Festival in St. Petersburg.
 The artistic director of the festival is Valery Gergiev.
-During the festival, there are daily evening performances at the Mariinsky Theatre (either ballet or opera) and almost daily evening performances at the Mariinsky Concert Hall (either classical concert or opera-in-concert).
-Usually evening performances start at 7 pm, but sometimes may also start at 6 pm or 8 pm.
-In addition, sometimes there are morning or daytime performances as well, that can start either at 12 noon, or at 2 pm or at 4 pm.

 The "Stars of the White Nights" festival was originally started by the first mayor of St. Petersburg, Anatoly Sobchak, and has been held annually since 1993.
 Some of the stars who performed here include Plácido Domingo, Olga Borodina, Alfred Brendel, Anna Netrebko, Carlo Maria Giulini, Yuri Temirkanov, Gidon Kremer, Esa-Pekka Salonen, Alexander Toradze, Deborah Voigt, James Conlon and many other classical performers.

-The "Stars of the White Nights Festival" runs from May through July (usually from the last week of May till the 2nd half of July) at the Mariinsky Theatre and the newly built Mariinsky Concert Hall - one of the best-sounding halls in the world.
-For 2008, expect world-class performances by Valery Gergiev, Christoph Eschenbach, Alfred Brendel, Maxim Vengerov, Maria Guleghina, Bryn Terfel and Thomas Hampson, not to mention the ultimate Mariinsky ballerinas Ulyana Lopatkina and Diana Vishneva.

-Because of the high demand, usually tickets are sold out several weeks or even months before the performance date.
+Pop music

+The festival will feature concerts by popular music performers from Eastern Europe, Asia and other countries of the world, as well as an international competition for young vocalists.
+Over the years, the headliners of the pop music festival were Chris Norman, Bonnie Tyler, Deep Purple, Level 42, Scorpions, Patricia Kaas, Eros Ramazzotti, Anastacia, Seal, Jason Derulo, Svetlana Loboda, A-Studio, Vera Brezhneva, Sergei Lazarev, and in 2019 a tribute to the 50-year career of Alla Pugacheva.